FunnelKit

 Your automation will now be imported.
 Here is the automation workflow:

-• The automation starts whenever an order is created (someone successfully places an order).
+• The automation starts whenever an order is created (i.e., when someone successfully places an order).

 • Delay of 1 day.

-• Check if the order total is greater than a certain amount.
+• Check whether the order total exceeds a certain amount.

-• If the condition is met, the automation will create a dynamic coupon and email the discount to the user.
+• If the condition is met, the automation will create a dynamic coupon and email the user the discount.

 • If the condition is unmet, the automation will send a different email thanking the user for placing the order.